beajorrin/DTC-Bioinformatic-Course/Readme.md

 head -1 example_sequence_1.fasta
 ```

-You should now only see the first line printed out:
+:desktop_computer:You should now only see the first line printed out:

-:desktop_computer:
 ```r
 > Seq_1
 ```